 A complex form of cryptography that is used to protect users’ cryptocurrency.
 When a user creates a cryptocurrency wallet, they receive two pieces of information: a public address that is shared with others to receive funds, and a private key, a highly cryptographic password for the wallet needed to send or transfer funds out of the wallet.
 Private keys are critical components of Bitcoin and cryptocurrencies as private keys provide a high degree of security to protect unauthorized access or theft of users’ funds.
 A private key consists of a long string of alphanumeric characters that is difficult to crack.
 If the wallet owner loses the private key, the owner loses access to the wallet indefinitely unless they have a seed recovery phrase that is used to restore wallet access.

 Luckily for iTrustCapital users, they never need to worry about managing a private key or learning about complex cryptography schemes.
 We secure our assets with our institutional wallet provider Curv.
-This gives iTrustCapital clients an easy to use platform, which just requires an email and a password to buy, sell or trade crypto.
+This gives iTrustCapital clients an easy to use platform, which just requires an email and a password to buy or sell crypto.

 A cryptocurrency other than Bitcoin or Ethereum, of which there are thousands.
 Altcoins in one way or another are offsprings of Bitcoin or Ethereum with subtle or significant differences.
 One example of an Altcoin based on Bitcoin is Litecoin, which used the underlying Bitcoin code except decreased the time between (blockchain) blocks in order to increase transactions per second.
 An Altcoin based on Ethereum is Tron, which copied the underlying Ethereum code, but chose to use a centralized (PoS) validator set in order to increase transactions per second.